ZonglinL/ZonglinL.github.io/index.md

 In the past year, I worked at [AI4CE Lab](https://ai4ce.github.io/), supervised by [Professor Chen Feng](https://scholar.google.com/citations?user=YeG8ZM0AAAAJ&hl=en) who specializes in robotics and computer vision research.
 It is a wonderful experience to collaborate with Professor Chen Feng and labmates.

 <br>
 At AI4CE, I worked on Collaborative Visual Place Recognition (CoVPR).
-In this work, I formulated the first CoVPR framework and designed a novel algorithm which is robust (in distance between vehicles), effective (outperforming sing-agent systems and methods such as average pooling), and easy to implement (no complicated computation), and therefore it is directly applicable to real-world VPR systems.
+In this work, I formulated the first CoVPR framework and designed a novel algorithm which is robust (in distance between vehicles), effective (outperforming sing-agent systems and naive fusion methods), and easy to implement (no complicated computation), and therefore it is directly applicable to real-world VPR systems.
 I am excited about the future impact of this work.
 Details can be found in [this paper](https://arxiv.org/abs/2310.05541).

 <br>
 Beyond this work, I am currently working on three projects:
-1. Improvements and extensions on CoVPR.
-I am resolving limitations and constraints and bringing new mechanisms to CoVPR.
+1. Improvements and extensions on CoVPR, resolving limitations and designing new mechanisms.
 2. Benchmarking a large-scale autonomous driving dataset.
-3. Developing methods for multi-modality.
+3. Developing methods for multi-modal learning.

 <br>
 Prior to join AI4CE, I initiated my own project on deep learning for time series.
-I designed parallel sereis embedding methods for transformers to predict multi-variate time series, which is highly compatible to different Transformers variants.
-This method takes advantage of the nature that a multi-variate time series is a set of correlated times series and achives the SOTA performance.
+The parallel sereis embedding methods highly compatible to different Transformers variants and achives the SOTA performance in time series prediction.
 Details can be found in [this paper](https://ieeexplore.ieee.org/document/10098079) and [this repository](https://github.com/ZonglinL/ParallelSeries).
 After this project, I worked on SE(3)-Equivariant Transformers for point clouds ([code](https://github.com/ZonglinL/EquivPerformer)) and supervising OCR models with LLMs([code](https://github.com/ZonglinL/BertOnChar)).

 <br>